 What counts as an Honors project?

 Faculty are the arbiters of what enrichment activities within their fields best represent an experience that can augment regular class activities for Honors students.
-Students are welcome to share ideas about enrichment activities with the contracting faculty member.
+Students are welcome to share ideas about how to elevate the course with the contracting faculty member.

 What type of work should be completed on a contract?